An almost-linear time decoding algorithm for quantum LDPC codes under circuit-level noise: The Ordered Tanner Forest decoder, an almost-linear time post-processor

 The success of OTF post-processing is closely tied to the sparsity of the parity-check matrix’s columns: the lower the average column weight $\bar{j}$, the more likely it is to find a valid ordered Tanner forest $H_{otf}$.
 To understand this, consider the process by which the OTF matrix is constructed.
 The search begins with an empty matrix $H_{otf}^{0}$.
 The OTF matrix is then populated by adding columns from the original matrix, $H$, that do not introduce loops into $H_{otf}^{i}$, where $i$ denotes the tree growth step (i.e., the number of columns added so far).
 At each growth step $i$, the Tanner graph of $H_{otf}^{i}$ is represented as $\mathcal{T}^{i}(V_D, V_P, E)$, where $V_D$ are the data nodes, $V_P$ are the parity nodes, and $E$ are the edges.
 Each column under consideration from $H$ can similarly be represented as a set of parity nodes $\Tilde{V}_P$, with the column weight $j$ defined as $|\Tilde{V}_P|$.

-For a new column to introduce a loop in $H_{otf}$, it must satisfy the condition $|\Tilde{V}_P \cap V_P| > 1$.
-Therefore, a lower average column weight $\bar{j}$ will lead to a higher chance that a new column will not produce a loop.
-Consequently, a sparser graph is more likely to result in an ordered Tanner forest $H_{otf}$ with a greater number of linearly independent columns, thereby increasing the probability that the condition $\textbf{s} \in {\rm \textsc{image}}(H_{otf})$ is satisfied.
+For a newly added column to introduce a loop in $H_{\mathrm{otf}}$, it must satisfy the condition $|\tilde{V}_P \cap V_P| > 1$.
+Consequently, a lower average column weight $\bar{j}$ increases the probability that a newly added column does not create a loop.
+Formally, assuming a regular graph with variable node degree $j$, the number of variable nodes included in an OTF graph is given by

+where $d$ denotes the syndrome (detector) length.
+This expression follows from the tree condition $|V| - |E| = 1$, where $|V|$ and $|E|$ denote the number of vertices and edges, respectively.
+In this setting, the total number of vertices is $d + n_{\mathrm{otf}}$, while the total number of edges is $j \cdot n_{\mathrm{otf}}$, under the regularity assumption.
+Consequently, a sparser graph (i.e., lower column weight) yields an ordered Tanner forest $H_{\mathrm{otf}}$ with a larger number of linearly independent columns, thereby increasing the likelihood that the condition $\mathbf{s} \in \mathrm{Im}(H_{\mathrm{otf}})$ is satisfied.
+Furthermore, the OTF graph expansion provides a means to assess whether the number of included variable nodes exceeds the number of correctable errors.
+If this number is insufficient, there may exist correctable error patterns that cannot be resolved by the OTF procedure.